Illegal Torrenting in the UAE: What You Risk, How Big the Fines Are, and What the Law Says

 Dangerous “gray zone”: VPN and torrenting in the UAE

 Think about it.
 The fine for torrenting itself in the UAE (copyright infringement) starts from 100,000 dirhams.
-The fine for using a VPN to conceal this crime starts from 500,000 dirhams.
-The authorities punish concealing the crime even more severely than the crime itself.
+The fine for using a VPN to conceal this crime starts from 500,000 dirhams, and the authorities punish concealing the crime even more severely than the crime itself.

-Using a VPN for downloading torrents puts you in a position where you commit two separate crimes:
+Using a VPN server for downloading torrents or concealing an illegal online activity puts you in a position where you commit two separate crimes:

 - Copyright infringement (Law No. 38/2021).